replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

     kubectl support-bundle /path/to/spec.yaml
     ```

-### When the Admin Console and Application are Installed
+### Create a Bundle When the Admin Console and Application are Installed

 If the admin console is running and the application is installed, run the following command to create a support bundle that includes any customization specific to the application from the [support-bundle.yaml manifest file](/vendor/preflight-support-bundle-creating#creating-support-bundles):